th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 IP should specify its maximum packet size.
 Anything else would result in an intolerable mess.
 So that's how we split the _Flow and Retransmission Control Protocol_ (FRCP) and the _Data Transfer Protocol_ (DTP) in Ouroboros.
-The second nail in RINA's coffin.
+Another mistake in RINA.

-With FRCP split from DTP in roughly the same way as TCP was split from IP, we had a new question: where to put FRCP?
+With FRCP split from DTP in roughly along the same line as TCP was originally split from IP, we had a new question: where to put FRCP?
 RINA has DTCP/DTP in the layer as EFCP.
-And this resulted in something that I found rather
-ugly: a normal layer would "bootstrap" its traffic (e.g. flow allocator) over its own EFCP implementation to deal with underlying layers that do not have EFCP (such as the _shim DIFs_).
+And this resulted in something that I found rather ugly: a normal layer would "bootstrap" its traffic (e.g. flow allocator) over its own EFCP implementation to deal with underlying layers that do not have EFCP (such as the _shim DIFs_).
 Well, fair enough I guess.
 But there is another thing.
 One that bugged me even more.
 RINA has an assumption on the _system_, one that has to be true.
 The EFCP implementation -- which is the guarantee that packets are delivered, and that they are delivered in-order -- is in the IPCP.
 But the application process that makes use of the IPCP is a _different process_.
 So, in effect, the transfer of data, the IPC, between the Application Process and the IPCP has to be reliable and preserver data order _by itself_.
 RINA has no control over this part.
 RINA is not controlling _ALL_ IPC; there is IPC _outside of